NeurodataWithoutBorders/nwbinspector/docs/user_guide/using_the_library_advanced.rst

 Fetching and inspecting individual DANDI assets (ROS3)
 ------------------------------------------------------

 While the section explaining :ref:`basic steaming of a DANDI set<simple_streaming_api>` covered the simplest and most convenient usage of the streaming feature, sometimes a greater degree of control or customization is required.
-The :param driver: argument of the :py:class:`~pynwb.NWBHDF5IO` can be passed directly into our core inspection functions, and the ``path`` or ``nwbfile_path`` arguments in this case become the S3 path on the DANDI archive (or more generally, any S3 bucket to which you have proper access credentials).
+The :param driver: argument of the :py:class:`~pynwb.NWBHDF5IO` can be passed directly into our core inspection functions [1]_.
+In this case, the ``path`` or ``nwbfile_path`` arguments become the full S3 path on the DANDI archive [2]_.
 Resolution of these paths can be performed via the following code...

 .. code-block:: python